Countries That Jesus May Have Visited

 Jesus Journeyed to India/Tibet

-The first account is that Jesus had traveled to India on a religious pilgrimage at age 13, studying the Buddhism religion through his travels.
+The first account is that Jesus had traveled to India on a religious pilgrimage at age 13, studying the Buddhist religion through his travels.
 This claim was made by Nicolas Notovich in 1887.
 He claimed that while he was studying the ancient holy texts in India, and found, what he thought, to be a reference to Christ.

 It is also said that Jesus visited Puri, where he stayed in the Jagannath Temple and was known by the name of 'Isha.'